mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 14: Glob import for all components of all categories.{.caption}

 <span class="callout">
 <strong>NOTE</strong>: Since we only have Atoms and Molecules to work with, we are omitting imports for 03-organisms, 04-layouts, 05-pages.
-Feel free to add them if you have those kind of components.
+Feel free to add them if you have that kind of components.
 </span>

 ### Updating Storybook's Preview

 There are several ways in which we can make Storybook aware of our styles and javascript.
 We could import each component's stylesheet and javascript into each ***.stories.js** file, but this could result in some components with multiple sub-components having several CSS and JS imports.
 In addition, this is not an automated system which means we need to manually do imports as they become available.
 The approach we are going to take is importing the stylesheets we created above into Storybook's preview system.
 This provides a couple of advantages:

 * The component's *.stories.js files are clean without any css imports as all CSS will already be available to Storybook.
 * As we add new components with individual stylesheets, these stylesheets will automatically be recognized by Storybook since we are using **@import-glob**.